CASE STUDY: Adobe Max 2025

 We deigned the presentation area to be modular, which also offered people a place to sit and rest or speak with a Monotype staffer.
 (Or for one of us to rest.)

-While these talks were focused, our conference speaking session was tie a neat bow around the whole narrative.
-I worked with two of our most senior creative type directors to build a 40-minute talk that touched on current trends in typography, looked ahead to forthcoming innovations in graphic design and new use cases for type, and connected back to our unique industry position and value propostion.
+While these talks were focused, our conference speaking session tied a neat bow around the whole narrative.
+I worked with two of our most senior creative type directors to build a 40-minute talk that touched on current trends in typography, looked ahead to forthcoming innovations in graphic design and new use cases for type, and connected back to our unique industry position and value proposition.
 I participated in the presentation as the “Omniscient Narrator,” whose role was to interrupt with quips, keep our speakers on track (with more scripted quips), and jump in with definitions and explanations for some of what the speakers discussed.
 In hindsight, I guess I was the comic relief?

 … They will learn about font management.